 - Manage your time.
 Real time is hard to come by and it’s easy to get interrupted and lose focus on the task at hand.
 Set aside blocks of time during the week to catch up and consider which tasks can be delegated to be most effective.
 For example, administrative tasks with no immediate deadlines can be delegated or scheduled at times outside of peak hours.
 It can be difficult to find the time, but it’s important to schedule time to make sure you are working on your business in addition to in your business.

 - Use your resources effectively.
 It’s important to be confident in those things you do well, and realize there are resources to help with those parts of running a business that are not as comfortable.
 Invest in the equipment you need to help get your business off to a good start.
-If you don’t have the equipment in-house, look for accessible resources like The UPS Store that can help with services needed to run your business such as packing, shipping, printing, and other business service needs.
+If you don’t have the equipment in-house, look for business resource centers that can help with services needed to run your business such as packing, shipping, printing, and other business service needs.
 We often hear about the importance of time management, and learning more about available resources can help us better manage our time.

 - Utilize your employees.
 Don’t be afraid to delegate tasks to employees.
 What you as a small business owner can’t forget is that delegating helps save you time, provides an opportunity for you to focus on your many other tasks and helps to ensure you keep your priorities in order.
 You can always start with delegating small tasks and increase the level of responsibility over time so that you can build confidence and trust together.